digbyr/AerosolDiagnosticsTool/README.md

   * The **utility scripts** are mainly responsible for reading and processes observed and simulated optical depth fields for use in the analysis script.
 They should run without any user input, although *datareaders.py* does make certain assumptions about directory structure.
 These assumptions are outlined in the wiki.
 One utility script, *taylorDiagram.py*, is used for plotting.
 It was developed by Yannick Copin, and all rights belong to him.
 The original can be found at https://gist.github.com/ycopin/3342888.

+**High-level instructions for using the Aerosol Diagnostics Tool**
+  1. download all of the observational data following the guidelines in the wiki
+  2. fill out the config files
+  3. run the python script or interactive jupyter notebook

 **The wiki provides documentation on:**
   * The python packages required for the Aerosol Diagnostic Tool to run;
   * Instructions for filling out the config files, and expected directory structure in which data should be organized;
   * The observational datasets used (a brief overview of each instrument, and where to find the data);
-  * The inputs required for each function in the data-reader and analysis scripts.
+  * The inputs used by each function in the data-reader and analysis scripts.

-**High-level instructions for using the Aerosol Diagnostics Tool**
-  1. download all of the observational data following the guidelines in the wiki
-  2. fill out the config files
-  3. run the python script or interactive jupyter notebook